There are only two roads out of Anchorage: the one that heads north and the one that heads south.

-After hearing the lame story of how Ohio congressmen from President McKinley’s district continue to block an official name change of the mountain back to the original Denali, meaning “high one,” from this point in the story on, we will do as the Alaskans do and refer to both mountain and park as Denali.
+After hearing the lame story of how Ohio congressmen from President McKinley’s district continue to block an official name change of the mountain back to the original Denali, meaning “the high one,” from this point in the story on, we will do as the Alaskans do and refer to both mountain and park as Denali.

-Although I’m still grateful for this mini adventure the van driver has sent us on, we learn the valuable lesson that Alaska weather isn’t always as easy to forecast as looking at the sky.
+Although I’m still grateful for this mini-adventure the van driver has sent us on, we learn the valuable lesson that Alaska weather isn’t always as easy to forecast as looking at the sky.

-During our drive “north,” each time I blink or even think about something else for a second or two, the weather seems to switch from sun to rain and back again.
+During our drive “north,” each time I blink or even think about something else for a second or two, the weather seems to switch from the sun to rain and back again.

 You may also like: Casablanca Wine Valley, Chile